 Methodology: BLP demand estimation

 Data: new cars sales in Israel 2018-2021 (by quarters), combined with data from (Data.gov) on car prices.
+Is this a publicly available dataset with prices and quantities?
+I was not aware that one exists.

 Two possible research questions: